Help! My husband constantly interrupts me how do I stop him?

 We all have bad habits.
 Help him to work through this one.

-The first possible reason is that to interrupt come naturally to him since he’s been doing it all his life, one that developed into a habit because it went unchecked.
+The first possible reason is that interrupting comes naturally to him since he’s been doing it all his life, one that developed into a habit because it went unchecked.
 You can ascertain this by having casual conversations with his family, friends, and coworkers whenever possible.
 Slide-in leading questions, maybe even in the form of jokes.

 Once you’re done investigating, discuss the problem with your husband.
 Be transparent about your feelings.
 Stress the fact that you’re not starting an argument, rather, fixing your bridge of communication before it becomes too broken to repair.